jtuyen/jtuyen.github.io/content/posts/_index.md

 +++
-title = "Curious?
-Me?
-Never! 🤔"
-sort_by = "date"
+title = "Oh that's how you do that.. 🫠" sort_by = "date"
 template = "posts.html"
 page_template = "post.html"